ronakupadhyaya/Horizons-week-04/day4/examples/README.md

 ### Part 1: Introduction to Heroku and deployment of a test app

 In this section we will get started with Heroku.
 In the first video we install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and create a [Heroku account](https://www.heroku.com).
 In order to follow along in the second video you will need to clone the heroku test app [repo](https://github.com/horizons-school-of-technology/heroku-testapp) on your local machine.
-In the third video you will learn how to link a mlab MongoDB instance to your application running on Heroku.
+The third (optional) video gives a pictorial representation of what the heroku create command is doing.

 #### [Initial Heroku CLI & Account creation video](https://vimeo.com/222642703)
 #### [Deploying with Heroku](https://vimeo.com/222645394)